S k i l l

 1. How do we add mentally by composing a multiple of 10?

-Break up the smaller number and regroup to form the next multiple of 10.
+Decompose -- break up -- the smaller number and regroup with the larger to form the next multiple of 10.
+Then add what remains of the smaller number.

 pencil, write in a column and say,